James Pantemis: Montreal Impact / CF Montréal

 After recovering from his LCL injury, Pantemis would train with Serie A club Bologna in September 2017, and would sign a first team contract with Montreal Impact in November 2017.
 He made his competitive debut for the Impact on July 24, 2019, in a Canadian Championship match against York9 with the Impact winning 1-0.

 On March 6, 2020, Pantemis was sent on loan to Canadian Premier League side Valour FC, reuniting with his former Canada U20 coach Rob Gale.
 He made his debut for Valour on August 16 against Cavalry FC.

 After the 2022 MLS season, where Pantemis split starting duties with Sebastian Breza, his option was initially declined by CF Montréal.
 Pantemis then signed new one-year deal with the club, with an options for 2024 and 2025.
+Upon completion of the 2023 Season, CF Montréal would announce that they would not pick up Pantemis' contract for 2024, ending his time with the club.

+Pantemis signed with the Portland Timbers on January 5, 2024.

-International
+International career

 Youth

 Pantemis was a part of Canada's U-20 program and made his start in a 2–1 victory over England.
 In May 2018, Pantemis was named to Canada's under-21 squad for the 2018 Toulon Tournament.
 In February 2020 Pantemis was named to the provisional roster for the Canadian U-23 team ahead of the 2020 CONCACAF Men's Olympic Qualifying Championship.
 He was named to the final squad on March 10, 2021.